Apple’s first 5G iPhone will arrive in 2020

 Apple’s 5G iPhone will come to market in 2020, a source with knowledge of Apple’s plans says.

 Apple plans to use Intel’s 8161 5G modem chip in its 2020 phones.
+Intel hopes to fabricate the 8161 using its 10-nanometer process, which increases transistor density for more speed and efficiency.
 If everything goes as planned, Intel will be the sole provider of iPhone modems.

 Intel has been working on a precursor to the 8161 called the 8060, which will be used for prototyping and testing the 5G iPhone.
-The 8161 will be fabricated using Intel’s 10-nanometer process, which increases transistor density for more speed and efficiency.

 Apple, our source says, has been unhappy with Intel lately.
 The most likely reason relates to the challenge of solving heat dissipation issues caused by the 8060 modem chip.

-Many wireless carriers, including Verizon and AT&T in the U.S., will initially rely on millimeter-wave spectrum (between 30 gigahertz and 300 Ghz) to connect the first 5G phones.
-But millimeter-wave signal requires some heavy lifting from the modem chips, our source explains.
+Many wireless carriers, including Verizon and AT&T in the U.S., will initially rely on millimeter-wave spectrum (between 28 gigahertz and 39 Ghz) to connect the first 5G phones.
+But millimeter-wave signal requires some heavy lifting from the modem chips and RF chains, our source explains.
 This causes the release of higher-than-normal levels of thermal energy inside the phone–so much so that the heat can be felt on the outside of the phone.

 The problem also affects battery life.
 Heat generated by a device component is always converted from electricity stored in the battery.